vaibhavshirole/LivePhotoBridge/README.md

   -h, --help       show this help message and exit --verbose        Show logging messages.
   --dir DIR        Process a directory for photos/videos.
-Takes precedence over --photo/--video --recurse        Recursively process a directory.
-Only applies if --dir is also provided --photo PHOTO    Path to the JPEG photo to add.
+Takes precedence over --photo/--video --recurse        Recursively scan a directory.
+Only if --dir given (caution: identical filenames may cause errors) --photo PHOTO    Path to the JPEG photo to add.
   --video VIDEO    Path to the MOV video to add.
   --output OUTPUT  Path to where files should be written out to.